The Menace of Methamphetamine

 Addiction sets in quickly because of the way the drug is taken.
 Most meth users either smoke or inject the stimulant; both methods of ingestion rapidly bring on euphoria.
 Addiction is closely tied to how quickly a user feels a drug's effect.

 The euphoria is followed by up to 12 hours of what feels to the user like endless energy.
 Everything speeds up; there is a decreased need for sleep.
 Users talk a lot and lose their appetite.

 The stimulant coaxes the body to work harder.
 The heart rate increases and metabolism speeds up.
 The brain's ability to balance sedation and activity is altered.
 The increase in heart rate can lead to aneurysms and heart failure, even in the very young, as the drug drives the heart to exhaustion.

-People who are chronic methamphetamine abusers can suffer long-term health effects.
+People who are chronic meth abusers can suffer long-term health effects.
 In particular, areas of the brain that control speed of muscle movement, verbal learning, emotions and memory can be damaged.
+Meth use can also cause malnutrition, aggression, psychotic behavior, and severe dental problems.
 Some of the damage may be reversed if a person quits abusing the drug, but recovery can take years.
-Methamphetamine abuse also increases the risk for stroke, and this damage can be irreversible.
+Meth abuse also increases the risk for stroke, and this damage can be irreversible.